ARaveala/ft_transendence_dev_docu/user_management.md

 The management of duplicate usernames/emails is at your discretion;
 please ensure a logical solution is provided.

+Explanation: This module is about creating a system that allows users to create accounts, log in with a username and password, and manage their profiles.
+It’s the essential starting point for any features that are specific to a logged-in user.

 #### Modules to be Cautious With:
 None.
 This module provides a foundational service for other modules, making them easier to implement.